devcareer/Project-outside/README.md

 ## Overview

 This app is has a design and an API ready.
-The objectives of the app ar ass follows:
+The objectives of the app are as follows:

 * creating new venues, artists, and creating new shows.
 * searching for venues and artists.